tmlohman/PISA/README.md

 ## Summary
 This visualization was generated using the PISA dataset, which is an international metric of student achievement.
-The map component shows, at glance, how different countries compare in math, reading, or science.
-When the user clicks on a country, the scatterplot will populate with that country's data broken down by socioeconomic quintile.
-Up to 5 countries can be selected at once on the scatterplot, allowing the user to see how the richest and poorest students from various countries compare.
+The visualization begins with a narrative that points out general trends between test scores and socioeconomic status.
+The user can then explore these relationship in more detail using the interactive map and scatter plot.

 ## Design
+### Narrative Rationale
+I chose to use a narrative to set the stage for the visualization because the PISA dataset and ESCS scores are not something most of the general public is immediately familiar with.
+So I felt some context would aid in understanding what is going on in the scatter plot.
+I first used my javascript code to generate images, then saved them for use in the narrative, since there was no compelling reason to make them interactive and these low-resolution images look just as nice and load faster than the d3 code.
+The code is utilized in the following sections to allow the user to interact with the map and generate their own scatterplots.
 ### Map Rationale
 I chose to use a chloropleth map to compare the various countries, rather than a bar chart or scatter plot, for two primary reasons.
 First, with about 65 countries included in the dataset, it would be a challenge for the user to see which point or bar represented which country.
 This could be solved with hover-text, as I used in the map, but I felt that the map allowed a more intuitive user interface.
 You don't need to hover over the United States, for example, to see how it compares to China.
 The other reason I chose the map, is that it makes it very obvious which countries are not represented in the dataset: all of Africa, most of the Middle East, and India.
 During my exploratory data analysis, which I performed in R, I didn't notice how many countries were un-represented.
 It was only after I plotted it on the map that this became evident.
 So I decided to stick with the map to allow the reader the same observation.